Scaling Relations in the Phase-Space Structure of Dark Matter Haloes: Application of Scaling Relations to Individual Haloes and Comparison with other Approximations

 The scaling relations for the energy distribution $dM/dE$ and DF $f(E)$ presented in \S\ref{sec:simfit} are obtained from the corresponding median quantities for our halo sample.
 In this section, we demonstrate that these relations provide an efficient method to model the $dM/dE$ and $f(E)$ for individual haloes and compare them with other approximations.

 We first show the $dM/dE$ and $f(E)$ constructed from simulations (referred to as ``data'') for 8 representative haloes in Figs.~\ref{fig:dmde} and \ref{fig:fe}, respectively.
 The $\rvir$ and $\mvir$ in the units for the axes of these figures are taken from the simulations for each halo.
 For comparison, we also show the $dM/dE$ and $f(E)$ calculated from the scaling relations in Eqs.~(\ref{eq:dmdermax2}) and (\ref{eq:fermax2}), respectively, using the $\rmax(E)$ obtained from the simulated potential for each halo.
 For convenience, we refer to the latter results as obtained from ``numerical scaling relations'' (simplified to ``scaling relations'' when the context makes the meaning clear) because numerical potentials are used.
 Note that the $f(E)$ from the numerical scaling relation also uses the parameters $\rs$ and $\vs=\rs\sqrt{4\pi G\rhos}$ of the best-fit NFW profile for each halo.
 To assess the optimal energy ranges for the scaling relations, we mark the numerical potentials at various radii by vertical lines in Figs.~\ref{fig:dmde} and \ref{fig:fe}.
-It can be seen that the scaling relations are very good approximations to the data on individual haloes over broad energy ranges.
+It can be seen that the scaling relations are very good approximations to the data on individual haloes over broad energy ranges [see also Appendix \ref{sec:append}, where the sets of $(\alpha,m)$ and $(\beta,n)$ for the scaling relations fitted to individual haloes are compared with those values used in Eqs.~(\ref{eq:dmdermax2}) and (\ref{eq:fermax2})].
 For our entire sample of 79 haloes, we find that the average rms deviations are $\delta_{\log(dM/dE)}=0.04$ over $E\in[\Phi(0.02\rvir),\Phi(\rvir)]$ and $\delta_{\log f(E)}=0.04$ over $E\in[\Phi(0.05\rvir),\Phi(2.5\rvir)]$.
 These energy ranges correspond to the fitting ranges of the scaling relations.
 Because the common applicable range of the scaling relations are $E\in[\Phi(0.05\rvir),\Phi(\rvir)]$, we focus on $\delta_{\log(dM/dE)}$ and $\delta_{\log f(E)}$ over this range in comparing various approximations to the $dM/dE$ and $f(E)$ below (see Table~\ref{tab:error}).
 When appropriate, we also consider these deviations over $E\in[\Phi(0.05\rvir),\Phi(2.5\rvir)]$.